ellisez/inject-golang/README.md

 	ctx.New()
 }
 ```
-> Use '- m' to specify that only partial annotations are generated, support setting multiple, separated by commas, and optional values such as 'singleton','multiple','fun', and 'web'
+> Use `-m` to specify that only partial annotations are generated, support setting multiple, separated by commas, and optional values such as 'singleton','multiple','fun', and 'web'

 ```go
 //go:generate inject-golang -m singleton,multiple